 At this point, you will probably need to open up some vents in your smoker.
 Your smoker will come with instructions for you to follow, but in general, there is a small vent around the bottom near the back for feeding air to the flames.
 There is also a vent near the chimney at the top where hot air is allowed to escape.

 These vents need to be open or partially open during the cooking process.
-We recommend when in doubt, open the vent completely for good airflow, which will yield the best flavor.
+We recommend when in doubt, opening the vent completely for good airflow, which will yield the best flavor.

 Step Four – Lighting Your Smoker